imarchit19/imarchit19/README.md

 ## Who Am I?

-- 🔭 I am an Associate Software Engineer based in Delhi, India and currently working in Nagarro.
+- 🔭 I am an Engineer based in Delhi, India and currently working in Nagarro.
 - 👷🏽‍♂️ Started Working Full Time from November 2021.
 - 👯 Backend Web Developer.
 - 💬 Love to contribute to open-source projects, eager to expand my skills and learn as I move forward.